colbyfayock/cloudinary-ai-travel-workshop/lessons/01 - Application Setup & Configuration.md

 Once complete, you should be able to see them inside of your Media Library!

 ![image](https://github.com/colbyfayock/cloudinary-ai-travel-workshop/assets/1045274/7ee80cc9-bbac-4d8c-840d-7d3c80d63ff1)

+> Troubleshooting: Script failing to run?
+Be sure that you have your environment variables correctly set up as described in Step #3!

 ## 5. Start your development server